How do I get low-income internet?

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.
 Taxes and fees may apply.

-You’ve probably noticed the final prices after Lifeline assistance are higher than those from ISP low-income programs.
+You might have noticed the final prices after Lifeline assistance are higher than those from ISP low-income programs.
 But don’t write Lifeline off—it’s a big help when providers in your area don’t offer their own initiatives.
 Lifeline makes internet accessible across the country, so it’s always an option if you qualify.

 Not sure which of these providers are available where you are?
 Enter your zip code to see your options: